When is a Salesperson Entitled to Overtime Pay in California?

 How to Determine Whether a Salesperson is Entitled to Overtime

 This post only covers salesperson-specific exemptions under California law.
 Federal law contains separate, though largely overlapping, exemptions, which also apply to California sales positions.
 Other exemptions, such as those covering administrative employees and managers, might apply to some sales positions.
-Salespeople who believe that they may be entitled to overtime pay and employers seeking to determine whether they can classify sales positions as exempt should contact an employment attorney for advice.
+Salespeople who believe that they may be entitled to overtime pay and employers seeking to determine whether they can classify sales positions as exempt should contact an experienced employment law attorney for advice.